-- Yaesu FT-857D mobile HF/VHF/UHF transceiver – My precious.
-All-mode is best mode.
+- Yaesu FT-857D mobile HF/VHF/UHF transceiver in a Commander 857 Go Box – My precious.

-- mcHF clone RS-918SSB QRP transceiver HF (160m-10m) – Basically a highly tempermental fancy CW practice oscillator that coincidentally also transmits at 10w.
+- mcHF clone RS-918SSB QRP transceiver HF (160m-10m) – Basically a highly tempermental fancy CW practice oscillator that coincidentally also transmits at 10w, sometimes.

 - Airspy HF+ SDR receiver.